CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly identifies its niche (Instantly.ai webhook handling), provides explicit trigger terms, and answers both what and when questions.
-The main weakness is that the specific capabilities could be more concrete—listing actual event types or specific processing actions would strengthen the specificity dimension.
+This is a solid skill description that clearly identifies its niche (Instantly.ai webhook handling), provides explicit trigger phrases, and answers both what and when.
+The main weakness is that the specific capabilities could be more concrete—listing actual actions like parsing specific event types, validating payloads, or mapping to CRM fields would strengthen the specificity dimension.

 Suggestions